|Contents of this page

 Image 23: Power Meter (power setting)

 The power meter requires an input of 7 - 12 VDC at 50 mA.
-It will be applied between the broadband amplifier and the power booster.
+It can be applied between the broadband amplifier and the power booster.
 Additionally, RF power attenuation can be applied by adding or subtracting attenuation power in dB units (image 24):

 Image 24: Power Meter (attenuation mode)